coffeebe4code/rtml/README.md

 __**Attributes**__

-According to the html5 spec, there are 3 different kinds of attributes, `Global`, `Event`, and `Specific`.
-Every tag can implement any of the attributes from the `Global` or `Event` list.
-`Specific` attributes go to a specific tag.
-Some of the `Specific` tags can be on multiple tags.
-What makes this even more confusing, is the possible values an attribute can be for `Specific` can change between the tag.

-`Event` attributes are not implemented yet.
-One other goal of this project is to add extreme type safety on the possible attributes that can go on a tag and their specific value.

-There are some special ones in `rtml` as their attribute name is a keyword in rust itself, or an invalid token stream.
-It would be possible to allow them thanks to rusts macro expansion, but for simplicity, these special tags are represented as follows.
+There are some special attributes in `rtml` as their attribute name is a keyword in rust itself, or an invalid token stream.
+It would be possible to allow the rust keyword attributes thanks to rusts macro expansion, but for simplicity, these special tags are represented as follows.

 | html5 | rtml |
 |:------|:-----|